karllhughes/learn/_posts/2021-06-11-paying-freelance-writers.md

 #### **Advantages**

 *   **Easy to use**: It doesn’t take a rocket scientist to figure out how PayPal works.
 Even if you do get a little tripped up, the company offers plenty of helpful content on how to send and receive funds.
-*   **Fast setup: **Invoicing and payment plans are free to set up using an email and phone number, resulting in almost no paperwork or red tape.
+*   **Fast setup**: Invoicing and payment plans are free to set up using an email and phone number, resulting in almost no paperwork or red tape.

 #### **Disadvantages**